thin-edge/thin-edge.io_examples/docker-alpine/README.md

 ## Known issues

-`tedge connect <cloud>` always fails to stop all services.
+`tedge disconnect <cloud>` always fails to stop all services.
 This is an example output.

 ```shell
 Stopping tedge-mapper-az service.